-- ➤ Encourage and reward faculty excellence through recognition programs (e.g., Educator of the Year, Meritorious Service Award) and by providing resources on teaching and learning. - > Formulate and administer an annual plan for general faculty development in consultation with the Vice President of Academic Administration. - > Review sabbatical and research proposals and encourage scholarship through available funds. - > Facilitate faculty discussion of problems and innovations concerning the teaching professional in higher education. - ➤ Assist faculty members by providing resources that will enable development of their professional skills.
+- Encourage and reward faculty excellence through recognition programs (e.g., Educator of the Year, Meritorious Service Award) and by providing resources on teaching and learning. - > Formulate and administer an annual plan for general faculty development in consultation with the VPAA. - Review sabbatical and research proposals and encourage scholarship through available funds. - > Facilitate faculty discussion of problems and innovations concerning the teaching professional in higher education. - > Assist faculty members by providing resources that will enable the development of their professional skills.